Web UI/UX - Front-end Programming - Research - Visual Design

 Supporting scientific research on the effect of climate change on agriculture on a global scale

 The large amount of historical data that was publicly accessible

 Here I designed some initial concept storyboards while my team and I were in the process of uncovering which features and components were technically feasible and which ones were not.

 We ended up reiterating on the kid-friendly concept and gave the app a more professional look.
 We also removed the tutorial process because we thought that the app needed to be self-explanatory rather than relying on an elaborate, guided tutorial.

 What followed was two full weeks of data scavenging and product feature planning through sketches, concept storyboards, and iterative mockups.

-Most of the datasets we gathered were public and start from the early 1900s.
+Most of the datasets we gathered were public and start from the late 1800s to the early 1900s.

 From smaller countries and countries during times of war (Ex: China, Russia, African countries).

 My team and I derived these personas through our exploration above, discussions with current students and teachers, and our continued stakeholder interviews at our NASA division!

 Here’s a scenario of a teacher and students using the app.